Science Technology and Research

-The Idaho National Laboratory (INL) is the nation’s leading labratory for nuclear energy and clean technologies, infrastructure protection, and national defense, homeland security, critical infrastructure protection and nuclear nonproliferation.
+The Idaho National Laboratory (INL) is the nation’s leading laboratory for nuclear energy and clean technologies, national defense, homeland security, critical infrastructure protection and nuclear nonproliferation.
 The facility includes:

 - A utility-scale electric power grid for improving grid reliability and security

 - A wireless communications user facility available for commercial and government sponsored research

 - Key capabilities for performing cyber and control system research, explosives impact analyses, armor development and radiological training

 INL professionals address energy production challenges in renewable energy integration, transportation, transformation, energy critical materials, biomass feedback assembly, and advanced manufacturing.